Separate names with a comma.

 I used HTTP://slackbuilds.org/mirror/slackware/slackware-14.1/ because I installed 14.1

-These four commands are issued from the command line, or in a terminal window (as root).
+These three commands are issued from the command line, or in a terminal window (as root).

 slackpkg update.
 This updates the package information on your computer to match the info on the mirror.
 If there are no updates, you will get the prompt "No changes in ChangeLog.txt between your last update and now.
 Do you really want to download all other files (Y/N)?
 To which you should answer N, and it will stop.
 If this happens, you do not need to issue the rest of the commands in this list.

 slackpkg install-new.
 You will be prompted to decide which of these new packages you wish to install, and it takes some time to complete, so don't get in a hurry.